XRPLF/xrpl-dev-portal/content/use-cases/use-a-payment-channel-to-move-xrp-between-exchanges.md

 To be able to use a Payment Channel to send and receive payments, both the payer and payee exchanges must each have access to a `rippled` server that they can use to send transactions.
 A great way for an exchange to get access to a `rippled` server is to set up and run one.

+***TODO: most of the links below lead to sections of the full "Use Payment Channels" tutorial.
+I'm doing this because this enables us to surface info specific to this use case -- while linking to the more generically applicable tutorial.
+Does it feel okay to surface content in this way?
+Or should I just link directly to the full tutorial?***

 <span class="use-case-step-num">{{n.next()}}</span>
 ## [Fund XRP Ledger accounts](accounts.html)